Saturn7569/strmath/README.md

 int string_append(string* str, const char c)

 /*
-Frees a string object from the memory
+Appends another string to the end of the string
-    str - the string pointer
+    str - the string to append to
+    s - the string to append
 */
-int string_free(string* str)
+int string_append_str(string* str, const char* s)

 /*
 Sets the string to a new value